-These Croque Madame and Croque Monsieur Recipes are fantastic dinner sandwiches that are quick and easy and oh so comforting!
+These Croque Madame and Croque Monsieur recipes are fantastic dinner sandwiches that are quick and easy to make and oh so comforting!

 You find them all across France in simple bistros and brasseries.
 It’s kind of like a gourmet version of a grilled ham and cheese sandwich.
 This is what makes them so “family-friendly” because they are gourmet enough for the parents but also familiar enough for the little ones.
 I mean, what kid won’t eat a grilled cheese sandwich?
 Right?!

 Watch How to Make My Croque Madame and Croque Monsieur Below!

 SUBSCRIBE TO MY YOUTUBE CHANNEL FOR MORE RECIPE VIDEOS!
 (IT’S FREE!)

 Step 1: Make the Béchamel Sauce